10110111/CalcMySky/doc/model_generation.md

 A section begins on the next line after the key, the colon character remains on the line with the key.

 Top-level sections are bounded by an opening brace "{" and a closing brace "}".
-Nested section, which normally are code snippets, are bounded by triple backticks "```", similarly to fenced code blocks in Markdown.
+Between braces there can be multiple key-value entries.

-Example of a section with a nested section:
+Example of a section:

-    Scatterer "something":
+    Some section:
     {
+        some value: 234
+    }

+### <a name="code-blocks">Code blocks</a>

+Code blocks look similarly to sections, but instead of braces they are bounded by triple backticks "```", similarly to fenced code blocks in Markdown.

+Example of a code block:

     number density:
     ```
         const float rayleighScaleHeight=8*km;
         return 3.08458e25*exp(-1/rayleighScaleHeight * altitude);
     ```
-    }

-### Keys and values
+## Keys and values

-The `examples` directory in the source tree has a few `*.atmo` files serving as examples.
-Let's walk through one of them, `sample.atmo`.

-    atmosphere height: 120 km
+The keys listed here are grouped by common parts of the name.
+The omitted parts are marked with `"*"`.
+A few examples of complete `*.atmo` files can be found under the `examples` directory in the source tree.

+### `atmosphere height`
+This entry is [dimensionful](#dimensionful-quantities).
 Atmosphere height is the maximum altitude at which density of some constituents of the atmosphere is considered nonzero.
 The sphere of all the points at this altitude is called TOA, i.e. top of atmosphere.
 All the textures span altitudes from 0 to atmosphere height.
 Valid values for this entry are length quantities from 1&nbsp;m to 1&nbsp;Mm.

-    scattering orders: 4
+### `scattering orders`

 When a light ray propagates in the atmosphere, it can be scattered on the inhomogeneities of this medium (molecules, dust, etc.).
 This produces secondary rays, which, in turn, can also be scattered to produce tertiary rays, etc. The first scattering of the initial ray is called first-order scattering.
 Scattering of the secondary rays is second-order, and so on.

 Radiance in each subsequent scattering order normally becomes smaller, approaching zero in the limit.
 This makes it possible to ignore the scattering events starting with some order of scattering, with negligible loss of accuracy.
 The `scattering orders` entry sets number of scattering orders to take into account.

-    transmittance texture size for VZA: 256
-    transmittance texture size for altitude: 64
+### `transmittance texture size*`

 Transmittance texture holds a map of percentage of light that's transmitted through the atmosphere from the TOA to the camera, given altitude of a camera and view zenith angle (VZA) of this camera.
 The entries above control the resolution of the transmittance texture in each of these dimensions.

-    irradiance texture size for SZA: 64
-    irradiance texture size for altitude: 16
+### `irradiance texture size*`

 Irradiance texture contains values of irradiance of a horizontal surface at the point with given altitude and zenith angle of the Sun (SZA).
 The entries above control the resolution of the irradiance texture in each of these dimensions.

-    scattering texture size for VZA: 128
-    scattering texture size for dot(view,sun): 16
-    scattering texture size for SZA: 128
-    scattering texture size for altitude: 64
+### `scattering texture size*`

 Scattering textures are the main textures that contain the actual radiance or luminance from given direction as seen by a camera at the given altitude, with the Sun being at a given zenith angle.